Products

 Decrypt

-To decrypt data you can make another request to /encrypt
+To decrypt data you can make another request to /decrypt

 .